ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/master-detail-custom-detail/index.md

 enterprise: true
 ---

 When a Master Row is expanded, the grid uses the default Detail Cell Renderer to create and display the Detail Grid inside one row of the Master Grid.
-You can provide a customer Detail Cell Renderer to display something else if the default Detail Cell Renderer doesn't do what you want.
+You can provide a custom Detail Cell Renderer to display something else if the default Detail Cell Renderer doesn't do what you want.

-Configure the grid to use a customer Detail Cell Renderer using the grid property `detailCellRenderer`.
+Configure the grid to use a custom Detail Cell Renderer using the grid property `detailCellRenderer`.

 ```js
 gridOptions = {